 Defending your home is extremely hard work and requires significant resources.
 It may take hours and sometimes days of extreme effort.

-Children, the elderly, and people with special needs or a disability should be well away from the threat.
+Children, the elderly, and people with special needs should be well away from the threat.

-Do not stay and defend if you, or somebody with you, suffers from physical or mental conditions such as a disability, asthma, heart problems, emotional or mental health problems.
+Do not stay and defend if you, or somebody with you, suffer from physical or mental conditions such as a disability, asthma, heart problems, emotional or mental health problems.

 We recommend you complete a full property assesssment if you're planning to stay and actively defend.
 An assessment will help determine:

 - property maintenance and improvements to better prepare your home

 - vegetation that needs to be managed, and the best way to do this

 You can also learn what you must do as a minimum to reduce the effects of bushfire on your property.
 See how to prepare your property.

 Understanding how a fire behaves in your environment will help you to better prepare.